BeeBeeBethC/CEDAS/TESTING.md

 2. Click on the green button that reads 'Code'.

 3. On the dropdown menu, please select the 'Copy URL to clipboard' option this button looks like two squares overlaying one another.

 4. Open your favourite code editor, for myself it is Visual Studio Code. on Visual Studio Code, click the 'source control' button from the left hand menu.

-(Alternatively, open the terminal and change your working directory to the location of the cloned repository.)
+4a.
+Alternatively, open the terminal and change your working directory to the location of the cloned repository.

 5. Paste the repository URL into the top navigation bar of Visual Studio Code.

-(Alternatively type 'git clone' into the terminal and paste the URL link.)
+5a.
+Alternatively type 'git clone' into the terminal and paste the URL link.

 6. Save the repository to a localised folder where the repository will be stored on your computer.

 7. Click on select repository location.

 8. Let the repository download and click 'open' when the on screen prompt shows in the lower right corner of the screen.